Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Fix & Hold

-• Requires significant upfront capital for repairs
+• Requires significant upfront capital for repairs and compliance

 Sell the Property

-Transfer the property to a buyer equipped to handle the situation β€” and stop the financial bleeding.
+Transfer the property to a buyer equipped to handle the situation — and eliminate ongoing financial pressure.

 When Selling Makes Sense

-Repair costs exceed available or accessible funds
+Repair costs exceed available or accessible capital

 Frequently Asked Questions